If you have a question not listed here please use the link at the bottom of the page to get in touch...

 Treske use as standard a lacquer or an oil finish, but coloured oils and different sheen levels of lacquer are also available.
 Treske also stain or fume to produce a desired effect or to match your existing furniture, but this can depend on the wood chosen.
 We will advise you on woods and finishes.

 Yes – Treske painted furniture is painted in the client's choice of colour.
+We have brochures to hand in our showroom from Little Green, Zoffany and Farrow and Ball.
 If you're matching existing interior colours we can colour match the paint for you.